Sergej Braun: Mix Fight

 Braun challenged Lorand Sachs for the WKU Middleweight K-1 championship at Apache Fight Night on October 1, 2013.
 He won the fight by a second-round knockout.
 He mad his first title defense against Taylan Yesil on June 7, 2014.
 He won the fight by unanimous decision.

 Braun was scheduled to participate in the 2017 Mix Fight -78.5 kg Tournament, which was held at Mix Fight Gala 21 on May 6, 2017.
 He faced Akam Tarageh in the semifinals of the one-day tournament.
 Braun won the fight by unanimous decision and advanced to finals, where he faced the Lion Fight Super Middleweight champion.
 He lost the final bout by a first-round knockout.

 Braun faced Yohan Lidon at DSF Kickboxing Challenge 13 on March 9, 2018.
 He lost the fight by a second-round knockout.
 Braun next faced Shkodran Veseli at Enfusion 64 on April 21, 2018.
 He lost the fight by a first-round technical knockout.
-Braun was booked to face Arian Sadikovic at Mix Fight Championship 25 on December 1, 2018.
+Braun was booked to face Arian Sadiković at Mix Fight Championship 25 on December 1, 2018.
 He lost the fight by a narrowly contested split decision.

 Braun faced Stipe Mrsic at Fightarena 5 on May 11, 2019.
 He won the fight by a first-round technical knockout.
 Braun was scheduled to face Juri De Sousa in an -80 kg Mix Fight title eliminator, which was held at Mix Fight Championship 26 on June 22, 2019.
 He lost the fight by unanimous decision.

 Braun ext faced Mustafa Genc at CWS Fight Night 5 on October 26, 2019.
 He won the fight by unanimous decision.